95danlos/Task-Definition-Language/README.md

 Change the SERVER_IP_ADDRESS variable in each generated setup file and in each generated task allocation module file under src-gen to the ip address of the machine that is going to run the server.

-Move the src-gen folders for each robot to ~/catkin_ws/src/multi-robot-simulation/src on the appropriate robot
+Move the src-gen folders for each robot to ~/catkin_ws/src/multi-robot-simulation/src on the appropriate robot.

 Run the startup files on each robot, then start the server and open the index file.